 What If I Pay Off My Student Loans Before the Mission Field?

-Some people just don’t like the stress of having student loans lying around.
+Some people just don’t like the stress of having student loans hanging over them.
 Others have so many that they exceed most mission agencies’ student debt limits.
 Sometimes becoming a missionary with student debt just isn’t the best option.
 If you’re going to pay off your student loans before you go abroad, though, make sure you have a solid plan.

 1. Build Your Budget